christophgockel/vm/README.md

 The steps taken care of by the `Makefile` are as follows:

 1. Check if all the necessary components are available (and install what's missing)
-2. Use Packer to create the base ISO image
+2. Use Packer to create the base ISO image and build a Vagrant box with it

 ## Credits